 - Stay at home and away from others if you are sick.

-- Get your flu shot if you haven’t yet.
-Flu activity in the county is still elevated.
+- Get your COVID-19 vaccines and booster if you haven’t yet.

 Help reduce anxiety about COVID-19.